RodTol/Crossway/README.md

 ### How to run the game
 The only required software is OpenJdk-17, which can be installed through this page: https://jdk.java.net/archive/.
-Once OpenJdk-17 is installed, the user can download the executable files from the distributions directory [distribution](build/distributions).
-Then extract the executable files and run the binary files (from the extracted directory):
+Once OpenJdk-17 is installed, the user can download the executable files from the [ distributions directory](build/distributions).
+Then extract the files and run the program (from the extracted directory):
 Windows:
 ```bin\Crossway.bat ```
 Linux: